 The examples will be a simple hello world with one driver and one worker.
-The only requirement of the package is ipsframework and we are using the specific version v0.2.1.
-The ipsframework should be automatically installed from pypi when install ipsexamples but you can manually install it from pypi with python -m pip install ipsframework==0.2.1
+The only requirement of the package is ipsframework.
+The ipsframework should be automatically installed from pypi when install ipsexamples but you can manually install it from pypi with

+'''

+python -m pip install ipsframework

+'''